chiphwang1/helm-oci-django-atp/README.md

      kubectl create ns <namespace name>

-**5. Install the Helm chart.
-Best practice is to assign the databse password and wallet password during the installation of the Helm chart instead of adding it to the values.yam file.**
+**5. Install the Helm chart.**

+A database and wallet passwords needs to be created for the Autonomous Database.
+You can define the passwords in the values.yaml file, but it is best not to have passwords written to code.
+You can specify the passwords during the installation of the Helm chart with the following command.

      helm -n <namespace name> install \
      --set dbPassword=<database password> \